jswank-lfm/lexingtonfriends.org/site/content/events/2023-05-23-segregated-lexington/index.md

 ![flyer image](segregated-by-design-header.jpg#event)

-Join **Barbara Sutherland** and **Rona Roberts**, the researchers of [Segregated Lexington](https://www.segregatedlexington.com), for their presentation of *Lexington, Kentucky: Segregated by Design?*.
-Local policies and actions that perpetuated segregation will be explored, including:
+Join **Barbara Sutherland** and **Rona Roberts**, the researchers of [Segregated Lexington](https://www.segregatedlexington.com), as they present *Lexington, Kentucky: Segregated by Design?* Local policies and actions that perpetuated segregation will be explored, including:

 - Racially restrictive deed covenants